jamesrcurran/australiancurriculum/numeracy.md

 ##### Elaborations only

-* **Maths**: Multiply and divide fractions and decimals using efficient written strategies and digital technologies (ACMNA154)
+* **Maths 7**: Multiply and divide fractions and decimals using efficient written strategies and digital technologies (ACMNA154)
   * *investigating multiplication of fractions and decimals, using strategies including patterning and multiplication as repeated addition, with both concrete materials and digital technologies, and identifying the processes for division as the inverse of multiplication*
-* **Maths**: Given coordinates, plot points on the Cartesian plane, and find coordinates for a given point (ACMNA178)
+* **Maths 7**: Given coordinates, plot points on the Cartesian plane, and find coordinates for a given point (ACMNA178)
   * *plotting points from a table of integer values and recognising simple patterns, such as points that lie on a straight line*
-* **Maths**: Describe translations, reflections in an axis and rotations of multiples of 90° on the Cartesian plane using coordinates.
+* **Maths 7**: Describe translations, reflections in an axis and rotations of multiples of 90° on the Cartesian plane using coordinates.
 Identify line and rotational symmetries (ACMMG181)
   * *describing patterns and investigating different ways to produce the same transformation such as using two successive reflections to provide the same result as a translation*
   * *experimenting with, creating and re-creating patterns using combinations of reflections and rotations using digital technologies*
-* **HASS**: The quantity and variability of Australia’s water resources compared with other continents (ACHASSK184)
+* **HASS 7**: The quantity and variability of Australia’s water resources compared with other continents (ACHASSK184)
   * *Comprehending texts through listening, reading and viewing

 Navigate, read and view learning area texts
 Interpret and analyse learning area texts*
-* **HASS**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHASSK196)
+* **HASS 7**: How Australia is a secular nation and a multi-faith society with a Christian heritage (ACHASSK196)
   * *identifying trends regarding religious observance in Australian society using the Australian Bureau of Statistics and other data sources*
-* **Dance**: Practise and refine technical skills in style-specific techniques (ACADAM015)
+* **Dance 7-8**: Practise and refine technical skills in style-specific techniques (ACADAM015)
   * *analysing and practising technical skills used in dances from different cultures to develop and appreciate music used for dance and movements, and demonstrating an awareness of protocols*
-* **Dance**: Structure dances using choreographic devices and form (ACADAM016)
+* **Dance 7-8**: Structure dances using choreographic devices and form (ACADAM016)
   * *selecting, combining, refining and sequencing movement using choreographic devices such as transitions, variation and contrast and choreographic forms such as binary, ternary and narrative*
   * *responding to feedback by changing the order and pattern of dance movement, phrases or sequences, using choreographic devices*
-* **Dance**: Analyse how choreographers use elements of dance and production elements to communicate intent (ACADAR018)
+* **Dance 7-8**: Analyse how choreographers use elements of dance and production elements to communicate intent (ACADAR018)
   * *deconstructing sections of a dance, for example, identifying and describing recurring movement within sequences and the use of the elements of dance and production elements such as lighting, performance space, music and costume*
   * *identifying and interpreting how interrelating elements, choreographic devices such as variation, contrast and transitions, and forms are used to communicate intent*
-* **Music**: Experiment with texture and timbre in sound sources using aural skills (ACAMUM092)
+* **Music 7-8**: Experiment with texture and timbre in sound sources using aural skills (ACAMUM092)
   * *experimenting with and transcribing pitch contour, beat patterns and rhythm sequences*
   * *singing and recognising intervals and melodic patterns to extend music ideas in improvisation and composition*
-* **Music**: Develop musical ideas, such as mood, by improvising, combining and manipulating the elements of music (ACAMUM093)
+* **Music 7-8**: Develop musical ideas, such as mood, by improvising, combining and manipulating the elements of music (ACAMUM093)
   * *experimenting with technology to sequence and combine ideas to enhance intentions in compositions and performances*
-* **Media**: Plan, structure and design media artworks that engage audiences (ACAMAM069)
+* **Media 7-8**: Plan, structure and design media artworks that engage audiences (ACAMAM069)
   * *selecting footage that has been captured on a camera, editing the footage into a sequence and applying a soundtrack that matches the edited sequence’s pace, rhythm and style*
-* **D&T**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
+* **D&T 7-8**: Analyse how food and fibre are produced when designing managed environments and how these can become more sustainable
  (ACTDEK032)
   * *describing physical and chemical characteristics of soil and their effects on plant growth when producing food and fibre products*
   * *investigating different animal feeding strategies such as grazing and supplementary feeding, and their effects on product quality, for example meat tenderness, wool fibre diameter (micron), milk fat and protein content when producing food and fibre products*
   * *recognising the importance of food and fibre production to Australia’s food security and economy including exports and imports to and from Asia when critiquing and exploring food and fibre production*
-* **D&T**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
+* **D&T 7-8**: Analyse how characteristics and properties of food determine preparation techniques and presentation when designing solutions for healthy eating
  (ACTDEK033)
   * *examining the relationship between food preparation techniques and the impact on nutrient value, for example steaming vegetables*
   * *investigating how a recipe can be modified to enhance health benefits, and justifying decisions, for example by replacing full cream milk with skim milk*
-* **D&T**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
+* **D&T 7-8**: Use project management processes when working individually and collaboratively to coordinate production of designed solutions (ACTDEP039)
   * *explaining and interpreting drawings, planning and production steps needed to produce products, services or environments for specific purposes*
   * *organising time, evaluating decisions and managing resources to ensure successful project completion and protection of the work space and local environment*
   * *investigating the time needed for each step of production*
-* **DT**: Investigate how digital systems represent text, image and audio data in binary (ACTDIK024)
+* **DT 7-8**: Investigate how digital systems represent text, image and audio data in binary (ACTDIK024)
   * *converting between decimal and 8-bit (1 byte) unsigned binary, covering whole numbers typically used for characters and RGB, for example 65 in decimal is 01000001 in 8-bit binary*
-* **HPE**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
+* **HPE 7-8**: Use feedback to improve body control and coordination when performing specialised movement skills in a variety of situations (ACPMP080)
   * *designing and performing movement sequences to create, use and defend space*
   * *composing and performing a group dance sequence in response to a piece of music or other stimuli*
   * *travelling, marking and intercepting to achieve and retain possession*
   * *designing and performing movement sequences to travel around, over, under and through natural or built obstacles*
-* **HPE**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
+* **HPE 7-8**: Practise, apply and transfer movement concepts and strategies with and without equipment (ACPMP082)
   * *exploring similarities in the bases of support and flow of movements when performing movement sequences*
-* **HPE**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
+* **HPE 7-8**: Demonstrate and explain how the elements of effort, space, time, objects and people can enhance movement sequences (ACPMP084)
   * *demonstrating an understanding of how to adjust the angle of release of an object and how this will affect the height and distance of flight*
   * *designing and refining movement concepts and strategies to manipulate space and their relationship to other players in this space*
-* **Geo**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
+* **Geo 7**: Factors that influence the decisions people make about where to live and their perceptions of the liveability of places (ACHGK043)
   * *discussing the concept of liveability and the ways it is measured and comparing objective measures such as transportation infrastructure with subjective measures such as people's perceptions*
   * *discussing that many Aboriginal and Torres Strait Islander Peoples choose to live on their Country/Place or might prefer to if they had the choice*
-* **Geo**: The influence of environmental quality on the liveability of places (ACHGK045)
+* **Geo 7**: The influence of environmental quality on the liveability of places (ACHGK045)
   * *investigating the concept of environmental quality and surveying the environmental quality of their local area and its effect on liveability*
-* **Geo**: Strategies used to enhance the liveability of places, especially for young people, including examples from Australia and Europe (ACHGK047)
+* **Geo 7**: Strategies used to enhance the liveability of places, especially for young people, including examples from Australia and Europe (ACHGK047)
   * *discussing the impact of housing density on the liveability of places*
-* **Geo**: Represent spatial distribution of different types of geographical phenomena by constructing appropriate maps at different scales that conform to cartographic conventions, using spatial technologies as appropriate (ACHGS050)
+* **Geo 7**: Represent spatial distribution of different types of geographical phenomena by constructing appropriate maps at different scales that conform to cartographic conventions, using spatial technologies as appropriate (ACHGS050)
   * *creating a map to show the spatial distribution and patterns of liveability, using computer mapping software*
-* **Geo**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
+* **Geo 7**: Develop geographically significant questions and plan an inquiry, using appropriate geographical methodologies and concepts (ACHGS047)
   * *developing questions to investigate patterns of spatial distribution of rainfall in Australia and other places*
   * *using a range of methods, including digital technologies, to plan and conduct an information search about the quantity and variability of water in Australia and another country from another continent*